 Codes and Frequencies

-For all persons with military health care coverage (HIMILITE), HIVA indicates whether the person had military health care other than CHAMP, CHAMPUS or TRICARE, through the Department of Veterans Affairs (VA).
+For sample adults with military health care coverage (HIMILITE), HIVA indicates whether the person had military health care other than CHAMP, CHAMPUS or TRICARE, through the Department of Veterans Affairs (VA).
+Prior to 2019, HIVA was asked of all persons with military health care coverage, as identified in HIMILITE.

 Interviewers handed respondents a flashcard listing various types of insurance and asked them to pick the kind(s) of insurance they had.
 For 2004 forward, the flashcard included the category "Military health care (TRICARE/VA/CHAMP-VA)."
 Respondents who chose this category were asked a follow-up question about whether their plan was in the form of (1) TRICARE, (2) VA, (3) CHAMP-VA, or (4) other military coverage.
 HIVA indicates whether an individual had VA coverage.
 Beginning in 2018, NCHS added another question to address the undercount of individuals with VA coverage.
 People who initially answered "no" to HIVA, but later indicated VA coverage through the new question, had their answer to HIVA recoded to reflect that they have VA coverage.
 HIVAE contains the data edited on the basis of the additional question.
 Their answer to HIMILITE was also recoded to indicate they are covered by military health care.
 Please see the "Data Editing and Recoding" section on the Description tab of HIMILITE for more information.